Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

 Furthermore, many useful subclasses of bid lists (of arbitrary size) are easily checkable for validity in practice.
 Hence, while the \conp-completeness result is disappointing, it does not seem to be an important limitation on the auction, as sensible restrictions on the permitted bids can allow us to check validity efficiently in practice.

-\subsection{The computational challenges.}
+\subsection{The computational challenges}

 In this subsection we state the computational problems to be solved.
 For any bidder $j \in J$, where~$J$ is the set of bidders, $\bids^j$ denotes the bids of bidder~$j$.
 We assume each $\bids^j$ is \emph{valid}, as defined in Section~\ref{sec:rep}, and provided as a list of vectors encoded in binary.
-Let $\bids$ be the aggregate list of bids obtained by aggregating the lists of all bidders.
-As the aggregation of strong substitutes valuation functions is strong substitutes, $\bids$ is valid.
+Let $\bids$ be the aggregate list of bids obtained by concatenating the lists of all bidders.
+Theorem~{\ref{thm:validity}} part {\eqref{eq:valid-cover}} implies that $\bids$ is valid.
 Figure~\ref{fig:aggregate} depicts the aggregate bid list of Alice and Bob from Figure~\ref{fig:ex1}.
 The running times of our algorithms are given in terms of $n$, $|J|$, $|\bids|$ and $M \coloneqq \max_{\bid \in \bids} \| \bid \|_\infty$, the maximum bid vector~entry.

 Suppose the auctioneer intends to sell target bundle $\tb$.
 Our aim is to compute a \Walrasian{} equilibrium: a market-clearing price $\pb$ at which $\tb$ is demanded and an allocation of $\tb$ to the various bidders so that every bidder receives a bundle they demand at $\pb$.
 In the event that not enough bids are made for the target bundle, some items can go unsold, which is equivalent to the auctioneer buying them back from the market.
 To reflect this, the auctioneer places a total of $\| \tb \|_1 + 1$ positive bids at $\mathbf{0}$.\footnote{Of course, any positive reserve price can be reflected by appropriately locating the auctioneer's bids.} The computation of a \Walrasian{} equilibrium separates into two problems.